 Improvement Activities and Cost Categories: As a MIPS clinician in the Shared Savings Program ACO you won’t need to report any data for the MIPS Improvement Activities performance category because you will automatically receive full points for this category.
 In addition, MIPS clinicians in a Shared Savings Program ACO will not be assessed on the MIPS Cost performance category.

-Advancing Care Information Category: All ACO participant TINs in a Shared Savings Program ACO, including ACO participant TINs that are in a Track 2 or 3 ACO, are responsible for submitting data on the Advancing Care Information performance category apart from the ACO as specified by MIPS.
+Promoting Interoperability (formerly ACI) Category: All ACO participant TINs in a Shared Savings Program ACO, including ACO participant TINs that are in a Track 2 or 3 ACO, are responsible for submitting data for the Promoting Interoperability performance category apart from the ACO as specified by MIPS.
 This information is necessary for the Shared Savings Program to measure the level of CEHRT use among clinicians participating in the ACO.

 APM Scoring Standard: The Shared Savings Program is a MIPS APM, and all MIPS clinicians in Shared Savings Program ACOs will receive special scoring for MIPS under the APM scoring standard.
 Consequently, all MIPS clinicians in your ACO will receive the same MIPS final score.